karlseven/organice/README.md

 - **Undo/redo that survives everything** — Ctrl+Z, Ctrl+Y, Ctrl+Shift+Z, covering
   toolbar edits, uploads and revision loads as well as typing
 - Toolbar with tooltips, Ctrl+B / Ctrl+I / Ctrl+K, Tab to indent
+- The preview **keeps the tab you had open** while you edit a tab group
 - **Drag, drop or paste an image** straight into the text
 - Revision history with a **side-by-side diff** and one-click restore
 - Server-side syntax highlighting — no JS highlighter shipped to readers